 Angela was in a loving marriage and her husband had a well-paid job.
 Her young family had a bright future - until the night their home was attacked by rebels.
 Angela’s husband was shot dead, and she was raped by nine men in front of her children.
 She contracted HIV as a result of the rape.

-Angela is now HIV+ and she and her children are shunned in their community.
-She’s struggling to earn enough money to feed and clothe her children.
+Since her rape and diagnosis, she and her family have found it hard to integrate into the community.
+She had been struggling to earn enough money to feed and clothe her children.

 They killed my husband and raped me.
 The rebels knew they were HIV+ but they still raped me.
 The children were asleep, but they woke them up to make them watch.
 They saw everything.Angela